Printer Friendly Version

 In May 2019, Nerivio Migra™ (Theranica Bio-Electronics Ltd.) was granted a de novo classification by the FDA (class II, special controls, product code: QGT).
 This new classification applied to this device and substantially equivalent devices of this generic type.
 Nerivio Migra was initially cleared for treatment of acute migraine in adults who do not have chronic migraine.

 In October, 2020, Nerivio was cleared for marketing by the FDA through the 510(k) process (K201824).
 The FDA determined that this device was substantially equivalent to Nerivio Migra for use in adults.
 The device name changed to just “Nerivio” and the exclusion of chronic migraine patients was removed.
 The Nerivio device can provide more treatments than the predicate Nerivio Migra (12 treatments vs. 8 treatments) and has a longer shelf life (24 months vs. 9 months).
 In January, 2021, the Nerivio device was cleared for use in patients aged 12 to 17 years.
 In February 2023, Nerivio's indication was expanded to include preventive treatment of migraine with or without aura in individuals 12 years of age or older and was cleared for marketing through the 510(k) process (K223169).
+In May 2025, the Nerivio and rechargeable Nerivio Infinity devices were cleared for marketing (K241756) with an expanded indication for acute and/or preventive treatment of migraine with or without aura in patients 8 years and older.

-Remote electrical neuromodulation for acute migraine or prevention of migraine is considered investigational.
+Remote electrical neuromodulation for acute migraine is considered investigational.

 Federal Employee Program (FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.